-OJJDP welcomes applications that involve two or more entities; however, the state or the locality must be the applicant and the others must be proposed as subrecipients.
+OJJDP welcomes applications that involve two or more entities; however, the state or the locality must be the applicant and the other entities must be proposed as subrecipients.
 The applicant must be the entity with primary responsibility for conducting and leading the program.
 Under this solicitation, only one application by any particular applicant entity will be considered.
 An entity may, however, be proposed as a subrecipient (subgrantee) in more than one application.

-OJJDP may elect to fund applications submitted under this FY 2018 solicitation in future fiscal years, dependent on, among other considerations, the merit of the applications and the availability of appropriations.
+OJJDP may elect to fund applications submitted under this FY 2019 solicitation in future fiscal years, dependent upon, among other considerations, the merit of the applications and the availability of appropriations.

-1 A "unit of local government" means-[changes to punctuation below made for consistency with other solicitations]
+1 A "unit of local government" means-

-(a) Any city, county, township, town, borough, parish, village, or other general purpose political subdivision of a state;
+(a) Any city, county, township, town, borough, parish, village, or other general purpose political subdivision of a state.